What is Osteopathy?

 - And many others

 The initial osteopathic session will consist of a comprehensive review of your health history, Osteopathic assessment in standing, sitting and lying down, formulation of the day’s treatment plan, confirmation of consent to treat, and progression with your Osteopathic Manual treatment.

 Osteopathic assessment is through observation and a highly trained sense of palpation.
 Palpation is the intentional touching of the body in order to gather sensorial information of position, mobility and quality of certain tissues, fluids, and rhythms in order to find the root causes of dysfunction and not just chase the symptoms.
 Assessment includes postural exam, active or passive movement of the patient, any special tests if needed and palpation of body structures.

 The hands are the Osteopathic Practitioner’s tools.
 Treatment also uses palpation techniques of specific application and deliberate motion (can be very small) to the intended tissue.
-To facilitate correct body positions during manipulations, there will be body to body contact with a towel or pillow between.
+To facilitate correct body positioning during manipulations, there will be body to body contact with use of a towel or pillow between.

 For women, bra and underwear is ideal.
 Please don’t wear a bra top with a T-back as the Osteopathic Practitioner needs to view the spine, and no thong underwear.
 If you are uncomfortable you may wear elastic-waisted loose shorts.

 For men, if briefs or underwear is uncomfortable then you may also wear elastic-waisted loose shorts or swim trunks.
 Any buttons or zippers provide bulk to palpate through.